moon0326/EggTimer4/README.md

-# EggTimer2
+# EggTimer 4 for Alfred 4

 ### Installation

+#### From Pacmax or Packal

+1. Download the .alfredworkflow file and double click on it

+#### From GitHub source

-1. download zip of repo
+1. Download the version of release you want
-2. unzip the folder
+2. Unzip the folder
-3. add folder to your `Alfred.alfredpreferences/workflows/` (you can find this folder by going to Alfred Preferences > "Advanced" tab > "Syncing" header > "Reveal in Finder" button )
+3. Add folder to your `Alfred.alfredpreferences/workflows/` directory
+   1. You can find this folder by going to `Alfred Preferences` > `Advanced` tab > `Syncing` header > `Reveal in Finder` button

 ### Basic Usage